Niimraa/Doc-Directory/README.md

 # Doc-Directory

 Doc-Directory is a user-friendly platform designed to simplify the process of finding, filtering, and booking appointments with healthcare professionals.
 With a focus on streamlining the connection between users and doctors, Doc-Directory offers a comprehensive solution for individuals seeking medical care.

+## User Profiles and Appointments
+Users can create profiles containing personal information and book appointments with their preferred doctor.

 ## Installation